Ginger Garlic Paste Turns Green: Is It Safe? Preventions

 As salt is considered to be a natural preservative.
 It helps preserve many food items like pickles, fruits, vegetables, meat, etc.

 So, you can also use salt to preserve ginger garlic paste as it protects the paste from turning green.
+Do not add vinegar to ginger garlic paste.
+It will smell bad.

 3- Use Turmeric